-I cook the bacon first and save some of the bacon fat to mix with the brussels sprouts before roasting them.
+I cook the bacon first and save some of the bacon fat for roasting.
 This bakes a bacon flavor into them.

-I wouldn’t add any bacon to my brussels sprouts that wasn’t at least partially cooked first.
+I wouldn’t add any bacon to this that wasn’t at least partially cooked first.
 Trust me on this.
-You don’t want flabby bacon in this dish.
+You don’t want flabby bacon in this.
 You also don’t want to burn the maple syrup trying to get the bacon cooked.

 Cooking the bacon first lets you omit any cooking oil and using strictly bacon fat for flavoring.

 - Line the baking sheet with parchment paper or non-stick aluminum foil to prevent a sticky baked on mess

 - Use fresh brussels sprouts that are tight and firm

 - Cut larger Brussels sprouts in half to ensure the big ones cook all the way through

 - Cook the bacon separately from the sprouts

 These are fancy enough to serve with holiday meals!

 Brussels sprouts will go with just about any meal that you would serve a green vegetable with.